To weigh up NexGard and Frontline, let’s indulge in a spot of time travel.

 In addition, organo-phosphates are toxic to dogs as well as fleas – it’s just a matter of dose, so you stood a chance of killing not just the parasites.

-All of which means that dogs and dog owners alike breathed a huge sigh of relief when Merial developed Frontline, and it first came on the market.
+All of this means that dogs and dog owners alike breathed a huge sigh of relief when Merial developed Frontline, and it first came on the market.

 Originally Frontline was available as a pump spray but, thank goodness, it only needed application every couple of months.
 Then later on, better still.